C++ Web Services

 HTTP Interfaces

-Services which serve HTTP implement these interfaces:
+Services which serve HTTP implements this interface:

 psibase::ServerInterface